 3. Do you need electricity or solar power?

 Having a power pedestal with electric outlets on your dock can be wildly useful.
 You can power boat lifts, lighting systems, speakers and much more.

 Solar power can also be harnessed for pretty much anything — yes, even boat lifts! — if you aren’t keen on putting an electrical line on your dock.
 It’s a great, lower-cost alternative to electrical wiring.

 4. Do you want to decorate your dock at all?

-Other fun decor options include flagpoles and even flower boxes if you’d like to add a bit of greenery to your dock.
+Other fun decor options include flagpoles and even furniture to complete your experience.